wjuncc/demo/_posts/2017-11-18-React-Radium-实例3.markdown

 To add styles for these states, add a special key to your style object with the additional rules:

 Pseudo-selectors is a special.
-Leave the out , let me diving into the question why we need to add quotation marks outside key?
-In fact , the style object's key could add quotes mark likes:
+Leave the post out, let me diving into the question why we need to add quotation marks outside key?
+In fact , we could add quotes mark outside keys likes:
 ```
 var styles = {
   'base': {